 Make the most of the space in your home with a long, low console that goes under a window.
 Spotted on My World Apart.

 Park a catch-all basket under a console table, as spotted in Jessica & Scott's East Coast Nest.

 Another place to squeeze out a little extra storage is the back of the door to your medicine cabinet.
 These stick on pods are great for organizing makeup, or, if your medicine cabinet is made of metal, you can add magnets to the smaller things you use the most (lipstick, mascara, etc) and attach them to the inside of the door.

 And don't forget about the inside of your cabinet doors.
 You can hang small hooks there for things like measuring spoons that you use often and want to be in easy reach.
 'Baking Pantry in a Cabinet' DIY from Jenny Steffens.

 Like these ideas?
 Click the link for even more small space inspiration from Apartment Therapy.

-(Image credits: VT Wonen; The Everygirl; Share Design; John's Sunlit Studio; Better Homes & Gardens; House to Home; My World Apart; Pablo Enriquez; Stick on Pods; Jenny Steffens)
+(Image credits: VT Wonen; The Everygirl; Share Design; John's Sunlit Studio; Better Homes & Gardens; House to Home; Vaaleanpunainen Hirsitalo; Pablo Enriquez; Stick on Pods; Jenny Steffens)